casper-network/docs-new/source/docs/casper/resources/tutorials/advanced/cross-contract.md

 :::info

-`--session-hash` - is the contract hash, which is called through the put-deploy.
-Be sure to put your contract hash here.
+`--session-hash` - is the contract hash, which is returned from the put-deploy.

 `--session-arg` "hello world_contract:Key= ..." takes the hash of the contract which we want to call from within the session-hash contract.